 Note: The higher the value, the more optimistic people feel about their finances.

-- Rising stress: Consumers’ stress levels regarding money are considerably worse (+14.7%) in January 2023 compared to the same period last year.
+- Increasing stress: Consumers’ stress levels regarding money are worse (3.2%) in May 2023 compared to the same period last year.

 How do you feel about money?